stevenxchung/AWS-CSAA-ACloudGuru/Section 05 -- EC2 - The Backbone of AWS/README.md

 ### Types of Load Balancers
 Three types of load balancers:
 * Application load balancer - Are best suited for load balancing of HTTP and HTTPS traffic.
 They operate at Layer 7 and are application-aware.
-THey are intelligent, and you can create advanced request routing, sending specificied requests to specific web servers
+They are intelligent, and you can create advanced request routing, sending specified requests to specific web servers
 * Network load balancer - Are best suited for load balancing of TCP traffic where extreme performance is required.
 Operating at the connection level (Layer 4), network load balancers are capable of handling millions of requests per second, while maintaining ultra-low latencies.
 Use for extreme performance
 * Classic load balancer - Are the legacy ELB (Elastic Load Balancers).
 You can load balance HTTP/HTTPS applications and use Layer 7-specific features, such as X-Forwarded and sticky sessions.
 You can also use strict Layer 4 load balancing for applications that rely purely on the TCP protocol